 2.1.8 Not more than six Level 1 (FHEQ Level 4) modules (120 credit points) may be counted towards the total number of modules required for an Honours degree.

-2.1.9 Subject to the approval by the relevant Head(s) of School or nominee(s), enrolled students may change their degree programme provided appropriate prerequisites are satisfied and subject to availability of places on the modules.
+2.1.9 Subject to the approval by the relevant Head(s) of School or nominee(s), enrolled students may change their degree programme provided appropriate prerequisites are satisfied and subject to availability of places on relevant modules.

 2.2 Ordinary Degrees